Sunday, September 18, 2022

 Journees du Européennes Patrimoine

-when many private and public institutions, including the Elysées Palais (you must reserve way in advance for the Elysees) open their doors to public viewing.
+This past weekend was the annual big event in France in September.
+Journees du Europeanees Patrimoine, when many private and public institutions, including the Elysées Palais (you must reserve way in advance for the Elysees) open their doors to public viewing.

-On Sunday I went to les Garde Republicains, 5 minutes from my house, on boulevard Henri IV.
+On Sunday I went to les Garde Republicaines, 5 minutes from my house, on boulevard Henri IV.
 They did not require reservations.
 Attendees dress accordingly like this woman in red jacket and navy pants to co-ordinate with the garde.

 Another in red and navy.
 I wore head-to-toe navy blue.
 White tents circle the inner courtyard informing guests of procedures and traditions, of which there are many.
 And offer recruitment.